Codman triangle periosteal reaction

 Citation, DOI & article data

-Codman triangle is a type of periosteal reaction seen with aggressive bone lesions.
-With aggressive lesions, the periosteum does not have time to ossify with shells of new bone (e.g. as seen in single layer and multilayered periosteal reaction), so only the edge of the raised periosteum will ossify.
+A Codman triangle is a type of periosteal reaction seen with aggressive bone lesions.
+The periosteum does not have time to ossify with shells of new bone (e.g. as seen in a single layer and multilayered periosteal reaction) in aggressive lesions, so only the edge of the raised periosteum will ossify.

-The Codman triangle may be seen with aggressive lesions:
+The Codman triangle may be seen with the following aggressive lesions:

 - Ewing sarcoma

 - giant cell tumor